dsimic/config_files/README.md

-tmuxconf
+config_files
 ========

-simple vim like .tmux.conf file, scrapped together from the internet.
+Random config files for a Linux development enivirnment, scrapped from the internet and otherwise.